-As discussed in greater detail below in "-Creation of New Bitcoin," Bitcoin Network miners record transactions when they solve for and add blocks of information to the Blockchain.
-When a miner mines for a block, it creates that block, which includes data relating to (i) newly submitted and accepted transactions; (ii) a reference to the prior block in the Bitcoin Blockchain; and (iii) the satisfaction of the consensus mechanism to mine the block.
-The miner becomes aware of outstanding, unrecorded transactions through the data packet transmission and distribution discussed above.
+As discussed in greater detail below in "-Creation of New Ether," Ethereum Network validators record and confirm transactions when they validate and add blocks of information to the Blockchain.
+In proof-of-stake, validators compete to be randomly selected to validate transactions.
+When a validator is selected to validate a block, it creates that block, which includes data relating to (i) the verification of newly submitted and accepted transactions and (ii) a reference to the prior block in the Blockchain to which the new block is being added.
+The validator becomes aware of outstanding, unrecorded transactions through the data packet transmission and distribution discussed above.

-Upon the addition of a block included in the Blockchain, the Bitcoin Network software program of both the spending party and the receiving party will show confirmation of the transaction on the Blockchain and reflect an adjustment to the Bitcoin balance in each party's Bitcoin Network public key, completing the Bitcoin transaction.
+Upon the addition of a block included in the Blockchain, the Ethereum Network software program of both the spending party and the receiving party will show confirmation of the transaction on the Blockchain and reflect an adjustment to the Ether balance in each party's Ethereum Network public key, completing the Ether transaction.
 Once a transaction is confirmed on the Blockchain, it is irreversible.